satran/satran.github.io/_posts/2019-09-10-paper_summary_an_agile_approach_to_legacy_system.md

+---
+layout: post
-# An Agile Approach to a Legacy System
+title: An Agile Approach to a Legacy System
+summary: An interesting read on how to approach legacy systems.
+---

 I recently read an interesting paper, "An Agile Approach to a Legacy System"[1], on how to migrate legacy systems.
 One statement resonated with me:
 > The drive for the original rewrite came from development management and developers not business and users.